You are now in the main content area

 |Failure for Non-Attendance (FNA)||A grade awarded by an instructor when the student has been absent from most course meetings and has submitted no work for grading.|

-|Graduation Variation||In addition to the standard graduation requirements that are applicable to all undergraduate programs, some programs stipulate additional requirements such as minimum GPAs in specific core courses, modified timespans or placement/internship requirements.|
+|Graduation Requirement Variation||In addition to the standard graduation requirements that are applicable to all undergraduate programs, some programs stipulate a variation of the normal requirements such as a specific final grade in core courses.|

-|Internship||Opportunity for students to apply their knowledge and skills in a practical context; a workplace experience, integral to the degree, in the student's field of study.|
+|Internship||Opportunity for students to apply their knowledge and skills in a practical context; a workplace experience.|

 |Offer of Admission||The official letter of acceptance into a Ryerson program, confirming details such as the program, start term, entry level (first term or advanced standing), Basis of Admission, and other conditions.|

 |Ombudsperson||An independent and confidential dispute resolution specialist who acts impartially in reviewing and when appropriate, investigating complaints about unfair treatment.|

 |Ontario College||A Ministry of Training, Colleges and Universities approved, publicly-funded Ontario College of Applied Arts and Technology or Ontario College Institute of Technology and Advanced Learning.|